 Digital waste tracking (Scotland)

 Digital waste tracking is a UK-wide project which aims to digitise and streamline the way we track the movement of waste, from its origin, to where it ends up.
-The aim is to join up and eventually replace, the multiple existing outdated paper-based systems.
+The aim is to join up and eventually replace, multiple existing outdated paper-based systems.

 Tracking waste movement on a secure online platform will help us tackle waste crime, support legitimate businesses and protect our environment.